-\textbf{Proactive Agent Training.} Based on the contextual MDP formulation, we denote the proactive agent policy as $\pi_\theta(a_t \mid h_t)$, which maps the interaction history to actions.
+\textbf{Pareto Frontiers of Proactive Agents.} The objective of proactive agents is to improve task performance through interaction with users while minimizing unnecessary user efforts.
+This forms a natural trade-off and Pareto frontier~\citep{deb2011multi} between these two objectives.
+We then formalize this problem based on the contextual MDP formulation.
+Denote the proactive agent policy as $\pi_\theta(a_t \mid h_t)$, which maps the interaction history to actions.
 We consider a structured action space $\mathcal{A} := \mathcal{A}_u \cup \mathcal{A}_e$ consisting of two subspaces: 1) \emph{User involved action space $\mathcal{A}_u$}: includes actions that require explicit user feedback, such as answer verifications.
-2) \emph{Environment involved action space $\mathcal{A}_e$}: includes actions that interact with tools or external systems without user intervention.
-The proactive agent training is formulated as an MOO problem that balances task performance maximization and user engagement minimization:
+2) \emph{Environment involved action space $\mathcal{A}_e$}: includes actions that interact with tools or external systems without user intervention\footnote{A detailed explanation of action types in our user-centric tasks is provided in Appendix~\ref{appendix:task-details}.}.

-where $R(\tau) :=\sum r_t$ denotes task performance weighted accumulated reward, $U(\tau)=|\{t: a_t\in\mathcal{A}_u\}|$ denotes the number of user involved actions, and $w$ is a tunable weight that controls the trade-off between task performance and the burden of user involvement in the entire process.
-The learning objective in Eq.(\ref{eq:moo}) encourages policies to complete the task with minimal yet necessary user effort.
+Let the accumulated reward \( R(\tau) := \sum_t r_t \) denote \textbf{task performance}, and let \( U(\tau) = |\{ t : a_t \in \mathcal{A}_u \}| \) denote \textbf{user engagement}, measured as the number of user-involved actions per trajectory.
+These two objectives define a Pareto frontier, as illustrated in Figure~\ref{fig:overview} (\textbf{Left}).
+Our goal is to push this frontier by reducing the infeasible region.

-\paragraph{Goal: Pareto-optimal solutions.} Notably, there is a potential conflict between two objectives: task performance often improves with more user feedback, but this comes at the expense of user-effort minimization.
-Conversely, penalizing the number of interactions can reduce user effort but may hurt task performance by limiting proactive exploration, as shown in Figure~\ref{fig:motivation}.
-Therefore, the goal of a proactive agent is to find Pareto-optimal solutions (Pareto frontiers) \citep{deb2011multi}.
-Intuitively, a solution is Pareto-optimal if it represents the best “trade-off,” meaning that one objective cannot be improved without worsening another.
+\paragraph{Challenge: Naive Reward Balancing Fails.} A straightforward method to balance the trade-off is to introduce a user engagement reward in policy optimization:

-As shown in Figure~\ref{fig:overview}, optimizing towards the Pareto frontier yields a better solution: the learned policy can complete the task with less user effort while keeping higher performance.
+where $w$ is a tunable weight that controls the trade-off between task performance and the burden of user involvement in the entire process.
+Ideally, the learning objective in (\ref{eq:moo}) encourages policies to balance task performance and user-engagement effort, eliciting user interaction only when necessary to improve performance.
+However, this naive approach fails in practice: penalizing the number of interactions can reduce user effort, but may also harm task performance by limiting proactive exploration, as shown in Figure~\ref{fig:motivation}.
+As a result, instead of advancing the Pareto frontier, it often leads to suboptimal trade-offs that deviate from our goal.
+One key reason for this failure is that sparse reward signals are insufficient to effectively guide learning.
+This highlights the need to model \textit{inter-turn behaviors}, which connect an agent’s current reasoning and actions with past information and future planning.